openhab/openhab-addons/addons/binding/org.openhab.binding.milight/README.md

     ledlink             Sync bulb to this zone within 3 seconds of light bulb socket power on ledunlink           Clear bulb from this zone within 3 seconds of light bulb socket power on

+You can set up a fading time from 200ms to 1200ms in the configuration of a rgbwLed/rgbwwLed (iBox) bulb.
+Intermediate steps will be computed and applied every 50ms to the bulb until the final value has been reached.

 [(See the API)](http://www.limitlessled.com/dev/).

 Limitations: